 Pass it forward: giving prosthetics a second life

-Penta collects used prostheses to bring high quality, low cost prosthetic care to amputees in Vietnam.
+Penta collects used prostheses to bring high quality, low cost prosthetic care to amputees all over the world.

 Click on the portraits below to read the stories of the inspiring individuals that we have worked with.